 In May 2019, the Colombian government enacted Law 1955 of 2019 (National Development Plan 2018-2022), which applies to certain of the plants in our Colombian operations and allows the discharge of industrial waste water into the drainage system without the need to obtain a specific permit until the end of 2022.
-We expect that this Law will be extended for another five years at the end of 2022 through the next National Development Plan, however we cannot assure you that this Law will be extended or that any future laws and regulations adopted by the Colombian government in this regard will not have a material adverse effect on our business.
+We expect that the rules for industrial water discharge will be extended for another five years during the first half of 2023, however we cannot assure you that these rules will be extended or that any future laws and regulations adopted by the Colombian government in this regard will not have a material adverse effect on our business.